 Councilor Rothhaus stated his transition and thought of this came about as a result of his belief the assessment is not accurate.
 It should have never been assessed the way it was.
 He does not believe any value add has been seen, as of yet, to properties that have sold having solar panels.
 If it had, it would be about the value.
 The value of the property should reflect the reality of today.
-These assessments can't be; \$25,000, \$36,000 worth of assessed value, another \$900 on your taxes for something that is just not real.
-Nobody has been able to prove that it is.
-He wishes the Town had not been assessing them because he wouldn't be voting to move this forward, but he believes he has to because people are being unfairly assessed.
+These assessments can't be;

+\$25,000, \$36,000 worth of assessed value, another \$900 on your taxes for something that is just not real.
+1 wouldn't be voting to move this forward, but he believes he has to because people are being unfairly 3 assessed.
 If you do have Italian quarry tiles you will be assessed higher.
-Your home will be more valuable, and that is the way it should be with how we assess our properties.
+Your home will be more valuable, 4 5 and that is the way it should be with how we assess our properties.